TTFI convenes executive committee meeting to discuss Manika's allegations against national coach | ExBulletin

 TTFI convenes executive committee meeting to discuss Manika’s allegations against national coach

-The Table Tennis Federation of India (TTFI) convened its board meeting on Saturday to discuss star player Manika Batra’s allegations of match fixing against national coach Soumyadeep Roy.
+New Delhi, Sept.
+9 (PTI) The Table Tennis Federation of India (TTFI) convened its board meeting on Saturday to discuss star player Manika Batra’s allegations of match fixing against national team coach Soumyadeep Roy.

-Following Manika’s claim, in response to the TTFI’s show cause notice, that the national team coach had asked her to pitch a game during the Olympic qualifiers in March, the federation had asked Roy for a written response which he submitted.
+Following Manika’s claim, in response to the TTFI’s show announcement, that the national team coach had asked her to pitch a match during the Olympic qualifiers in March, the federation had asked Roy for a written response which he submitted.

-“Both Manika and Roy will be heard in the meeting and an inquiry panel will be formed,” said TTFI Secretary Arun Banerjee.
-PTIA on Thursday.
+“Both Manika and Roy will be heard in the meeting and an inquiry panel will be formed,” TTFI secretary Arun Banerjee told PTI on Thursday.

-READ: Not enough female paddlers at the Asian Championship National TT Camp

-Speaking about the ongoing national camp in Sonepat, Banerjee said most of the players have reported except Manika.
+At the ongoing national camp in Sonepat, Banerjee said most of the players have reported ruling out Manika.
 G Sathiyan, who would have liked to train in Poland instead, is also expected to arrive in a day or two.

 The federation recently made camp attendance mandatory for players to qualify for major events, including the Asian Championships in Doha later this month.